Grant-Archibald-MS/powerfuldev-testing/examples/coe-kit-powerautomate-testing.md

 ## Important Note

-The CoE Starter Kit Power Automate Testing feature is currently in the planning and early collaboration and code contributions to Test Engine for the approach outlined below.
+The Test Engine Power Automate features are currently in the planning and early collaboration and code contributions to Test Engine for the approach outlined below.

 This article aims to serve as a starting point for discussion on how this feature could meet the needs of users who are building and deploying Power Automate Cloud flows.
 It is important to note that this feature is still in the early stages of planning and experimentation.
 We invite the community to be part of the discussion and to stay aware as the scope and features develop.